Article

 .

 Fall foliage season is a highly anticipated time of year.
-The fiery explosion of color makes saying goodbye to the long and warm days of summer a bit easier, as well as preparing for the gray drabness of November “stick season” before the winter snows arrive.
-Those colors also generate a lot of green for northeastern communities, bringing millions of “leaf peepers” with their billions of dollars (about $8 billion for New England) each year.
+The fiery explosion of color makes saying goodbye to the long and warm days of summer a bit easier.
+It also prepares us for the gray drabness of November's “stick season”.
+Those colors also generate a lot of green for northeastern communities, bringing millions of “leaf peepers”.
+Leaf peepers generate about $8 billion in New England each year.
 But climate change threatens to dampen this display and diminish those dollars.
 Which begs the question: what factors make for a good, or off-par, fall foliage year?
-It may come as a surprise that forecasting fall foliage season is still a challenging enterprise, and not all variables are 100% understood.
-But there are several well-known factors that make fall foliage possible - namely: day length, temperature, and precipitation.
+It may come as a surprise that forecasting fall foliage season is still a challenging enterprise.
+Not all variables are 100% understood.
+But there are several well-known factors: day length, temperature, and precipitation.

 Timing is Everything

-Being in the right place at the right time counts for a lot, and if you like colorful foliage, being in the northeastern U.S. at this time in Earth’s history is the right spot.
+Being in the right place at the right time is everything.
+And if you like colorful foliage, being in the northeastern U.S. at this time in Earth’s history is the right spot.
 In geologic time-scales, the region’s northern hardwood forest is still a relatively new phenomenon.
 After the most recent ice age fully retreated, it took thousands of years for forests to blanket the landscape once again.
-The best estimates are that the beloved hardwood forests of New England have been around more-or-less in their current form for about 10,000 years.
+Hardwood forests of New England have been around more-or-less in their current form for about 10,000 years.
 That’s only 25 full life-spans of a sugar maple tree which can live for 400 years.
-All of this to say that forests are dynamic and ever evolving, and should not be taken for granted.
-The forests that make up the soul of a region are not permanent and can change in a matter of years, especially with a rapidly warming climate such as ours.
+Forests are dynamic, ever evolving, and should not be taken for granted.
+Forests can change in a matter of years, especially with a rapidly warming climate such as ours.

-Decreasing day-length and dropping temperatures play key roles and in letting trees know it’s time to get ready for winter.
-Though you wouldn’t know it by looking at them, trees in northern latitudes begin this process as early as late July when day-length shortens by about 30-45 minutes as compared to the June solstice high.
+Decreasing day-length and dropping temperatures play key roles and in letting trees "know" it’s time to get ready for winter.
+Though you wouldn’t know it by looking at them, trees in northern latitudes begin this process as early as late July.
+In July the day-length shortens by about 30-45 minutes as compared to the June solstice high.
 Less sun exposure on leaves triggers trees to begin ramping down the photosynthesis engine and to absorb nitrogen back from the leaves.
-Abundant nitrogen is critical for a tree’s transition into dormancy so it can survive winter cold by producing compounds that protect cells from freezing damage, like sugars and proteins.
+Abundant nitrogen is critical for a tree’s transition into dormancy so it can survive the winter cold.
+Trees use nitrogen to produce compounds that protect cells from freezing damage, like sugars and proteins.
 By the end of September, over half of a leaf’s nitrogen has been sent to the tree’s woody tissues.

-As September nights continue to cool, it stimulates the cells at the base of each leaf stem to dry out and develop a corky layer between itself and the tree proper.
-This eventually stops the import of water into the leaf and the export of carbohydrates that the photosynthesis process created and fed the tree with all summer long.
-As chlorophyll production grinds to a halt, leaves become less green as what remains is broken down in sunlight.
+Next comes the cold.
+Cool September nights stimulate the cells at the base of each leaf stem to dry out and develop a corky layer between itself and the tree proper.
+This eventually stops the import of water into the leaf.
+It also stops the export of carbohydrates that the photosynthesis process created and fed the tree with all summer long.
+As chlorophyll production grinds to a halt, leaves become less green.
+What color remains is broken down in sunlight.
 Green gives way to the underlying pigments previously present, but drowned out by chlorophyll.

 a red maple leaf